olegsu/iris/README.md

         - [Codefresh](#codefresh)
     - [Integrations](#integrations)

-Easily configure webhooks on Kubernets events using highly customize filters
+Easily configure webhooks on Kubernetes events using highly customizable filters

 * This project is not stable yet and may be changed anytime without any notice.